-- SB 79 (Wiener) Planning and zoning: housing development: transit-oriented development. - Caltrain is assessing the impact on our properties. - Categorically exempts railyard developments except for offsite storage from CEQA - Zones multifamily residential uses near major transit stops as an allowed use on any site zoned for residential, mixed use, commercial, or light industrial development, up to a specified height, density, and floor area ratio. - Upzoning is intended to be based on the frequency and/or kind of service transit stops receive or, in some cases, are expected to receive w/in three years: - "High-frequency Commuter rail" (6 trains per hour (TPH) during weekday peak or plan to implement 6 TPH w/in 3 years) and grade separated light rail. - Non-grade separated light rail; bus w/15 min. frequency that uses some priority lanes. - Moderate-Frequency commuter rail (at least 24 trains daily per weekday and service less than 6/hour during weekday peak). - Projects proposed under this TOD section are eligible for streamlined ministerial approval (SB429).
+- SB 79 (Wiener) Planning and zoning: housing development: transit-oriented development. - Caltrain is assessing the impact on our properties. - Categorically exempts projects like SF Railyards developments from CEQA explicitly does not exempt offsite storage from CEQA. - Authorizes transit agencies to adopt residential and commercial zoning standards on land they control that are equal or greater to development intensity allowed by existing local or state standards. - TOD: Zones multifamily residential uses near major transit stops as an allowed use on any site zoned for residential, mixed use, commercial, or light industrial development, up to a specified height, density, and floor area ratio. - Upzoning is intended to be based on the frequency and/or kind of service transit stops receive or, in some cases, are expected to receive w/in three years. - Projects proposed under this TOD section are eligible for streamlined ministerial approval (SB423).